Academically suspended students are not eligible to utilize any of the services of the university unless they are academically reinstated.

 Meetings are held in the Registrar’s Conference Room, B102 Kerr Administration Building, unless otherwise noted.

 The Academic Standing Committee will meet with all students who initiate their appeal by submitting their Petition for Exception to the Reinstatement Regulations form (provided by the Registrar's Office) to the Registrar's Office by the appropriate deadline to initiate an appeal indicated below.
 Students also must submit a complete packet of materials by the deadline specified for each meeting.
 Students may request an appointment with the ASC only when they have submitted a complete packet of documents (the packet includes the Petition, the student's letter, the advisor's letter, three terms of projected schedule, the Academic Performance Agreement, and any supplementary documentation).

-See the ASC Meeting Schedule for available meeting times.
+See the ASC Meeting Schedule (see link above) for available meeting times.
 Students must choose the term for which they intend to request reinstatement and view the the meeting dates and filing deadlines.
 If they initiate an appeal after this deadline, and if all of the meeting dockets are filled, they must wait for a meeting later in the term.
 Students must file a complete packet by the deadline indicated for each meeting.